State forest fees, reservations and events

 Camping fees and reservations

 A camping fee is charged in state forest campgrounds with developed facilities that include drinking water, garbage containers, and toilets.
-Individual and equestrian sites are available on a first-come, first-served basis.
+Fees include taxes.

 • Individual campsites are $17 per night.
 No reservations required or available.